 ATHA, Inc.’s mini-grant program is designed to provide seed funding for innovative exhibits, tours, planning, and projects which build upon interpretive themes identified in ATHA’s Management Plan.
 Projects should seek to attract cultural heritage tourists to the region.

-APPLICATION (Note Date Due before submission): Next submission deadline will be April 2014.
-Check back after March 1 for more information.
+APPLICATION (Note Date Due before submission): Next submission deadline will be May 2016.
+Click here for application.